patelishani/astpp.doc/Modules/Accounts/create_accounts.rst

              Important if customer is using calling card feature.
 Length of pin is configurable, admin can change it from calling card configuration.

-First Name   Customer First name
+FirstName   Customer First name

-Last Name    Customer Last name
+LastName    Customer Last name

 Company      Customer Company name